LoopKit/looptips/docs/data/tidepool.md

         If you want to see your data on your phone, you must use the *Tidepool* Mobile app **<i>and</i>** use an associated note to view the data surrounding the note's time frame.
 Mobile data viewing is not a live stream, but rather available as "bookmarked" time periods anchored by notes.

 ### What Loop data will you see in desktop Chrome?
-You will see your <span class="notranslate">Loop</span>'s temporary basals, CGM readings, boluses, notes, carbohydrates, and various metrics about your data distribution.
+You will see your Loop&#39;s temporary basals, CGM readings, boluses, notes, carbohydrates, and various metrics about your data distribution.
 If you separately load your blood glucose meter or any other supported device to *Tidepool*, those will also overlay.

 ![Loop in Tidepool](../img/loop_in_tidepool.png){width="750"}
 {align="center"}